iyee/Alfred2_EuDic_Search/README.md

 3. Type "dict"+space in Alfred window then input the word you want to search.
 Press [Enter] to open EuDic to show the result.
 4. Support both English and Chinese search.

+#I made some change in order to support EuDic free verion.